 Forty-two year old Isaac Davis has a romanticized view of his hometown, New York City, most specifically Manhattan, as channeled through the lead character in the first book he is writing, despite his own Manhattan-based life being more of a tragicomedy.
 He has just quit his job as a hack writer for a bad television comedy, he, beyond the ten second rush of endorphins during the actual act of quitting, now regretting the decision, especially as he isn't sure he can live off his book writing career.
 He is paying two alimonies, his second ex-wife, Jill Davis, a lesbian, who is writing her own tell-all book of their acrimonious split.
 The one somewhat positive aspect of his life is that he is dating a young woman named Tracy, although she is only seventeen and still in high school.
 Largely because of their differences a big part of which is due to their ages, he does not see a long term future with her.
 His life has the potential to be even more tragicomical when he meets journalist Mary...Written by

-(1979) on the shelf for good.
-Allan later reportedly said: "I just thought to myself, 'At this point in my life, if this is the best I can do, they shouldn't give me money to make movies'."
+Woody Allen disliked his work in this film so much he offered to direct another film for United Artists for free if they kept Manhattan (1979) on the shelf for good.
+Allen later reportedly said: "I just thought to myself, 'At this point in my life, if this is the best I can do, they shouldn't give me money to make movies'."
 See more »

-It seems inexcusable that both Jill and Jill's editor did not know that, by writing about her and Isaac's marriage in her book, that she was setting herself up for a huge libel and defamation lawsuit, since Isaac (Woody Allen) was a private citizen and his privacy rights were grossly violated, even at the time the movie was made.
+It seems inexcusable that both Jill and Jill's editor did not know that, by writing about her and Isaac's marriage in her book, she was setting herself up for a huge libel and defamation lawsuit, since Isaac (Woody Allen) was a private citizen and his privacy rights were grossly violated, even at the time the movie was made.
 See more »

 [music: the opening of Gershwin's Rhapsody in Blue.
-Voiceover
+Voiceover]

 Chapter One.
 He adored New York City.
 He idolized it all out of proportion.
 Eh uh, no, make that he, he romanticized it all out of proportion.
 Better.
 To him, no matter what the season was, this was still a town that existed in black and white and pulsated to the great tunes of George Gershwin.
 Uh, no, let me start this over.